maoyuans/chronicles-of-terre/hidden/TBR/IntoTheMaw.md

 - The cellar is rumored to have rat issues that exacerbated the recent famine.
 There are noises coming from the cellar when it is quiet at night.
 Adrian the town drunk is hiding inside the cellar, after contracting the Curse from Azalea's Blood vial.
 Some part of the village's catch is used to feed him blood, and alcohol inundated his senses and helps quell the Curse.
 - Julia knows the daughter of a previous cartographer that used to chart the Maw and make maps for travelers.
 His tools and charting data are still buried in the Cemetery Ruins, with undead problems sometimes.
 - Local thief/drunk/urchin can be convinced to reclaim Venlo's farmstead to restart the poultry supply for the village.
 - Traces of smugglers and other shady stuffs.
-A smuggler's den operating behind Carra's farmstead.
+A smuggler's den operating under Carra's farmstead.
 They have possibly illegally sourced stuffs, exotic items, and also odd sorts of jobs to give.
 Maybe - blackmail, getting documents from Venlo's farm, the local church, etc.

 ## Abandoned Tunnels